 Deep tissue massage treatments can provide a number of physical and mental health benefits.
 If you suffer from a stiff neck, lower or upper back pain, or tight calves, then this massage technique may be the answer.
-Studies have also shown deep tissue massage to be very effective for relieving the symptoms of Fibromyalgia and RSI (repetitive strain injury).
+Studies have also shown deep tissue massage to be very effective for relieving the symptoms of fibromyalgia and RSI (repetitive strain injury).

 Many people also report that relieving muscular blockages with a firm massage can release emotional tension.
-The technique, if repeated on a regular basis, can make a real long-term difference to muscular tension and problems of restricted movement.
+The technique, if repeated on a regular basis, can make a real long-term difference to muscular tension and problems around restricted movement.

 Who can benefit from a deep tissue massage?